geoffreybennett/alsa-scarlett-gui/USAGE.md

 Linux Kernel with the ALSA Scarlett Gen 2/3 mixer driver.
 Use at least version 5.14 for Scarlett Gen 3 support and bug fixes for the Gen 2 support.
-For Clarett+ 8Pre support, wait for 6.1 or see https://github.com/geoffreybennett/scarlett-gen2/commits/scarlett-gen3 for kernel patches.
+For Clarett+ 8Pre support, you need 6.1, and for Clarett 8Pre USB see https://github.com/geoffreybennett/scarlett-gen2/commits/scarlett-gen3 for kernel patches.

-As of Linux 6.0, the driver is still disabled by default and needs to be enabled at module load time with the `device_setup=1` option to insmod/modprobe.
+As of Linux 6.5, the driver is still disabled by default and needs to be enabled at module load time with the `device_setup=1` option to insmod/modprobe.
 Create a file /etc/modprobe.d/scarlett.conf containing the appropriate line for your device: